 In order for open and honest communication, both sides must avoid judgment long enough to calmly accept the self-disclosure of the other.
 Also, there is the issue of trust or confidence that a sensitive disclosure will not be betrayed to the wider world.
-Usually the responsibility to help with a failing relationship falls to the woman, who seems to be more sensitive to the issues.
+Usually the responsibility to help with a failing relationship “defaults” to the woman, who seems to be more sensitive to the issues.
 Men do need a measure of support from us, but still their emotional work must remain theirs to sort out.

 Empathy Goes a Long Way, Ladies!

 There were many issues Jerry would never discuss with me.
 One time he got as far as revealing that something bad happened when he was learning the electrical trade under his father’s tutelage.
 Someone died.
 For all I know, Jerry felt responsible, as he was still young.
 His father was very strict with him, being a military man.
 True or not, apparently Jerry felt the work-related death was all his fault.
 On one occasion, he disclosed this information to me while he was drinking, but he never brought it up again for us to delve deeper.
 It’s possible he wasn’t even aware he told me.

 Worse — and I hate to admit it — he may have feared disclosure for whatever reasons.
 It is true, I can be a bitch sometimes, but not then.
 At that time I felt a deep empathy for Jerry because of his father’s harshness.
 My own father was extremely harsh, too — and that severe attitude is brutal for a child to bear unsupported.
-So now, when men disclose their misery, I allow it to touch my heart.
-Women, if you’re anything like me, our goal is helping them to end their suffering, on our way to relationship harmony.
+When men disclose their misery, I allow it to touch my heart.
+Women, if you’re anything like me, the goal is helping them to end their suffering, on our way to relationship harmony.

 Roots of Unhappy Childhoods